-Many more that could have served me more information are damaged into obscurity.
+Many that also could have served me more information are damaged into obscurity.
 I frantically shift all the loose pages around the table searching for something else to give me any kind of clue what owned that hot breath with stench of rotten flesh.
 There’s a stain on my left shoulder.
 A yellow-brown mucous that has hardened and fused to my skin.
 I refuse to give thought to what it could be doing to me otherwise.
 There must be answers within the journal.
 There must be.

 Another legible page, though this one is sketches with notes.
 One of an appendage, curled and many-knuckled.
 It is sparsely haired with a rough rock bespeckled hide and a long, curved, bulbous black stinger — at its end.